The Big Pants (part five)

 They took a morning lecture at attention, accomplishing, Toby said, two tasks at once.
 “Time is precious.
 One ought always to think in these terms.”

 Belinda had by now decamped.
 She had done so with a threat of legal action—unwarranted, Jackie thought.
 Toby hadn’t said he wouldn’t refund a portion of her money.
-Maybe the inmates (she caught herself using the word) had been doing the Messermans’ farm and household labor for them, but Jackie found the week had done for her what Toby and Gerda claimed to offer: broken her routines, taught her what to eat and how to cook it.
+Maybe the inmates (she caught herself using Belinda’s word) had been doing the Messermans’ farm and household labor, but Jackie found the week had done for her what Toby and Gerda claimed to offer: broken her routines, taught her what to eat and how to cook it.
 How, in most cases, to lay it out on the plate raw.

 As to insults, this came over her slowly, while Tom talked on, about a friend who’d baited him with a promised hook-up, and then…